-Have you heard of diastsis recti?
-It’s extremely common during and post pregnancy but what surprises me is the lack of information and support provided to women about how to treat it and the exercises you need to avoid to prevent making it WORSE!
+Have you heard of diastasis recti?
+It’s extremely common during and post-pregnancy but what surprises me is the lack of information and support provided to women about how to treat it and the exercises you need to avoid to prevent making it WORSE!

-Diastisis recti is the separation of the abdominal muscles down the center of your tummy (your ‘six pack’ muscles).
+Diastasis recti are the separation of the abdominal muscles down the centre of your tummy (your ‘six-pack’ muscles).
 There are varying degrees of separation and a mild separation (approx 2 finger widths) will usually go back to normal with minimal intervention.
 A larger separation needs intervention (there are some recommendations below) and in rarer, more severe cases, separation requires surgical intervention.

 So how do you know if you’ve got it?

-If you haven’t already been assessed post birth by your healthcare professional there is a quick test you can do yourself at home.
+If you haven’t already been assessed post-birth by your healthcare professional there is a quick test you can do yourself at home.
 Lie comfortably on your back with your knees bent.
-Place two fingers in the midline of your stomach just below your navel pressing in gently about a centimeter or so.
+Place two fingers in the midline of your stomach just below your navel pressing in gently about a centimetre or so.
 Leaving your shoulders on the ground, lift your head to look at your fingers.
-You should feel your ab muscles close in around your finger tips.
-Your aiming for a 1-2cm gap but don’t panic if yours is much larger at first.
+You should feel your ab muscles close in around your fingertips.
+Your aiming for a 1-2cm gap but doesn’t panic if yours is much larger at first.